 Are there any positions or types of candidates you are particularly focused on hiring in this coming year?

 Gibbons plans to continue its strategy of accretive growth, adding lateral partners and mid-level associates who will enhance the firm’s sustainability and profitability, mission and client service, and reputation and corporate identity.
-This strategy involves constant adjustment, with the pace of job creation keeping consistent with the ebb and flow of the economy, with the goal of avoiding layoffs.
+This strategy involves constant adjustment, with the pace of job creation keeping consistent with the ebb and flow of the economy.
 As we counsel our clients to do, we based our growth strategy on our core strengths while comprehensively addressing clients’ needs, without haphazardly adding capabilities that might not fit in with our strategy or vision or adding attorneys who might not fit in with our corporate culture.
 Our targeted expansion reflects real-world market conditions, directly responds to client needs, enhances traditional strengths, and advances our position as a regional powerhouse handling major litigation and transactions for middle market companies and mid-market transactions and litigation for national and global entities.

 What should interested candidates do to find out more and get started?